 - 3Apr 3, '12 by not.done.yet GuideMy suggestion would be to see a specialist on anxiety, depression, grief, maybe PTSD.
 Unfortunately due to TOS we can't really give you advice on how to treat, deal with or compensate for your anxiety.
 I hope seeking appropriate treatment will find you ready to get back to work soon.
 I am so sorry for all of your challenges and hope you get to feeling much better.

 - 3Apr 3, '12 by OnlybyHisgraceRNJust wanted to send your way.
 I hope it gets better.
 You have been through a lot.
 Just take one day at a time.
 You may not ever get over the death of your mother and your divorce.
 That is okay.
 You have have to learn how to cope.
 You lost 2 major people in your life.
 Divorce is like death.
 You are mourning the lost of your parent and your marriage.
 I'm praying for you and I pray that God gives you peace that surpasses all understanding.

-- 2Apr 3, '12 by HouTx(((((((HUGS)))))))) Sounds like you are in a really dark and lonely place right now.
+- 2Apr 3, '12 by HouTx Guide(((((((HUGS)))))))) Sounds like you are in a really dark and lonely place right now.
 PP's are right - get the professional help you need to recover.

 Work with your physician to obtain disability certification - the income is not great, but will help you through this rough patch.
 You are experiencing an illness that prevents you from working and therefore, you are entitled to this benefit that you have been paying for (FICA) for years.

 - 1Apr 3, '12 by VivaLasViejas GuideA visit to your primary care provider is very much in order here, if you haven't done so already.
 S/he may or may not have the expertise to treat your depression and anxiety, but s/he can refer you elsewhere if not.
 And please don't be afraid to see a psychiatrist if your doctor feels it's necessary; you'll probably have to anyway if you file for SSDI, and honestly, there is no shame in doing so.
 Depression and anxiety are medical conditions that happen to affect the brain, and that's what these specialists are trained to treat.

 Many to you and good thoughts for your recovery.
 Remember, "this too shall pass"......you won't always be in this 'dark and lonely' place.
 I promise.